dasensioco/edu-devcamp/HOL/HOL10/README.md

     var request = require('request');
     ```

-    Next, add the following code directly below that line.
-This code creates an API endpoint that acquires an access token using your subscription key, and then returns that token.
+    Next, add the following code block directly below the line with `var router = express.Router();`.
+    That code will create an API endpoint that acquires an access token using your subscription key, and then returns that token.

     ```js
     router.get('/token', function(req, res, next) {